pistachxo/pistachxo/README.md

 # strawpage will is a WIP bc i lost my motivation

-imagine hating reririndis but loving radiostatic , clowns everywhere
+imagine hating rerindis but loving radiostatic , clowns everywhere

 > nonsharing yumes please do not int/follow me ..